-The Council is the governing body of the University and its powers are set out in the Curtin University of Technology Act 1966 (WA).
+The Council is the governing body of the University and its powers are set out in the Curtin University Act 1966 (WA).
 It has “the management and control of the property and affairs of the University and may do all such acts and things as it may think best calculated to promote the interests of the University”.

 The Act provides for a Council comprising the Chancellor, Vice-Chancellor, members appointed by the Governor, a nominee of the State Minister for Education, co-opted members, members elected by the academic and general staff, members elected by students, members who are members of bodies that represent the interests of the University in places other than at the Bentley Campus, a member of the Academic Board, and a member of the Alumni Association.